tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/iOS 接入指南/SDK 集成_intl_en.md

 >!
 >
 >- The unified message receipt callback `xgPushDidReceiveRemoteNotification` of the TPNS will process message receipt and then automatically call the `application:didReceiveRemoteNotification:fetchCompletionHandler` method, which, however, may also be hooked by other SDKs.
->- If you have integrated only the TPNS platform, we recommend you not implement the system notification callback method; use only the TPNS notification callback methods instead.
+- If you have integrated only the TPNS platform, you are advised not to implement the system notification callback method; use only the TPNS notification callback method instead.
->- If you have integrated multiple push platforms and need to process the services of other platforms using the `application:didReceiveRemoteNotification:fetchCompletionHandler` method, please see the following guidelines to avoid repeated service processing:
+- If you have integrated multiple push platforms and need to process the services of other platforms using the `application:didReceiveRemoteNotification:fetchCompletionHandler` method, please see the following guidelines to avoid repeated service processing:
->- You need to distinguish between message platforms.
+ - You need to distinguish between message platforms.
 After getting the message dictionary in the two message callback methods, use the `xg` field to tell whether it is a TPNS message.
 If it is a TPNS message, process it using the `xgPushDidReceiveRemoteNotification` method; otherwise, process it using the `application:didReceiveRemoteNotification:fetchCompletionHandler` method.
-> - If both `xgPushDidReceiveRemoteNotification` and `application:didReceiveRemoteNotification:fetchCompletionHandler` are executed, then `completionHandler` needs to be called only once in total.
+ - If both `xgPushDidReceiveRemoteNotification` and `application:didReceiveRemoteNotification:fetchCompletionHandler` are executed, then `completionHandler` needs to be called only once in total.
 If it is also called by other SDKs, make sure that it is called only once overall; otherwise, crashes may occur.